Wu-Chenyang/torch-magnus/README.md

-# torch-linode
+# torch-linode: A PyTorch Solver for Linear ODEs

 [![PyPI version](https://badge.fury.io/py/torch-linode.svg)](https://badge.fury.io/py/torch-linode)
 [![Tests](https://github.com/Wu-Chenyang/torch-linode/actions/workflows/ci.yml/badge.svg)](https://github.com/Wu-Chenyang/torch-linode/actions/workflows/ci.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`torch-linode` is a specialized PyTorch-based library for the efficient **batch solving of homogeneous and non-homogeneous linear ordinary differential equations (ODEs)**.
-It solves systems of the form:
+`torch-linode` is a specialized PyTorch library for the efficient and differentiable batch solving of **linear ordinary differential equations (ODEs)**.
+It is designed to solve systems of the form:

 - **Homogeneous**: `dy/dt = A(t)y(t)`
 - **Non-homogeneous**: `dy/dt = A(t)y(t) + g(t)`

-It leverages Magnus-type integrators to provide high-precision, differentiable, and GPU-accelerated solutions.
-This library is particularly well-suited for problems in quantum mechanics, control theory, and other areas of physics and engineering where such ODEs are common.
+Leveraging high-order integrators and a memory-efficient adjoint method for backpropagation, this library is particularly well-suited for problems in physics, control theory, and for implementing "Neural ODE" models with linear dynamics.

 ## Key Features

-- **Solves Homogeneous & Non-homogeneous Systems**: Unified API for both types of linear ODEs.
+- **Specialized for Linear ODEs**: Optimized for homogeneous and non-homogeneous linear systems.
-- **Batch Processing**: Natively handles batches of initial conditions and parameters for massive parallelization.
+- **Powerful Batch Processing**: Natively handles broadcasting between batches of systems (`A(t)`, `g(t)`) and batches of initial conditions (`y0`).
-- **High-Order Integrators**: Includes 2nd, 4th, and 6th-order Magnus integrators, and a generic `Collocation` solver supporting various Butcher tableaus (e.g., Gauss-Legendre, Radau IIA).
+- **High-Order Integrators**: Includes 2nd, 4th, and 6th-order Magnus integrators and a generic `Collocation` solver (e.g., Gauss-Legendre).
-- **Adaptive Stepping**: Automatically adjusts step size to meet specified error tolerances (`rtol`, `atol`).
-- **Differentiable**: Gradients can be backpropagated through the solvers using a memory-efficient adjoint method.
+- **Fully Differentiable**: Gradients can be backpropagated through the solvers, making it ideal for training.
 - **Dense Output**: Provides continuous solutions for evaluation at any time point.
 - **GPU Support**: Runs seamlessly on CUDA-enabled devices.